Martin Agronsky: 1964–1969: CBS

 Agronsky moved to CBS in 1964.
 While there he held positions as the CBS bureau chief in Paris and moderator of Face the Nation.
 In 1969 he won an Emmy Award for his CBS News Special Reports television documentary Justice Black and the Bill of Rights or Justice Black and the Constitution, the first television interview with Supreme Court Justice Hugo Black, about Black's views on incorporation of the Bill of Rights.
-This was rebroadcast in 1971.
+This was rebroadcast in 1971 following Black's retirement and death eight days later.

 From 1968 to 1969, Agronsky was the Paris bureau chief for CBS.